khaledh4/SmartTraffic/README.md

 ## Project Overview
 Current traffic lights operate on pre-set timers (fixed-time inefficiency), ignoring real-time traffic load, which leads to high latency at intersections and critical delays for emergency responders.

-Our proposed system is a cost-effective, easily deployable Smart Traffic Management System that utilizes Computer Vision (YOLOv8), IoT infrastructure, and a mathematically proven Dynamic Optimization Algorithm to minimize wait times, maximize intersection throughput, and prioritize emergency vehicles.
+Our proposed system is a cost-effective, easily deployable Smart Traffic Management System that utilizes **Computer Vision (YOLOv8)**, **IoT infrastructure**, and a mathematically proven Dynamic Optimization Algorithm to minimize wait times, maximize intersection throughput, and prioritize emergency vehicles.

 ## Key Features & Objectives
 * **AI Vehicle Detection:** High-accuracy real-time vehicle counting and emergency vehicle recognition using YOLOv8.
 * **IoT Connectivity:** Seamless wireless communication between edge/cloud computing, ESP32-CAMs, and Arduino controllers.
-* **Dynamic Optimization:** Adaptive traffic signal control utilizing the Lyapunov Max-Pressure algorithm to reduce waiting times.
+* **Algorithm Flexibility:** The system is completely algorithm-agnostic.
+It is built to seamlessly plug in and apply **any custom control algorithm** to optimize traffic flow.
 * **Emergency Vehicle Priority:** Built-in priority mechanisms for ambulances and fire trucks to prevent critical response time failures while maintaining regular traffic flow.
 * **Cost-Effective & Scalable:** Replaces expensive wired sensors and heavy construction with cheap wireless cameras and simple microcontrollers, making it ideal for historic and established cities.

-## Scientific Foundation
+## Scientific Foundation & Control Logic
-The system abandons static timing in favor of the Lyapunov Max-Pressure control algorithm to guarantee mathematical stability during peak traffic hours.
-The algorithm calculates a pressure score for each road using the formula:
+The system abandons static timing in favor of dynamic optimization algorithms to guarantee mathematical stability during peak traffic hours.
+Because of its flexible design, any mathematical model can be tested and applied.

+As our primary tested control logic, we implemented a Max-Pressure algorithm that calculates a pressure score for each road using the following formula:

 **`P = Q × W²`**
 * **P (Pressure Score):** The calculated priority for the road.